Overall Policies

 Review of Articles

 After the dead line of the article submission, similarity reports and enlists process takes maximum 10 days.
-If article's similarity founds above the mark, the correspondent author should be mailed.
+If article's similarity founds above the mark, the correspondent author will be mailed.

 After-that, if the article is found to be relevant and plagiarism-free, the paper selects for editorial reviewer and this review process takes almost a period of one month.

-In the fourth Stage, after the editorial review if the paper selects, correspondent author should be asked to submit fee and after receiving fee the article sends for review to international and national reviewers.
+In the fourth Stage, after the editorial review if the paper selects.
 Suggestions by the reviewers are strictly implemented by sending the papers back to the authors.
 This process can take almost one and a half month.

 14. Conflicts of interest / Competing interests Policy